Particular/docs.particular.net/nservicebus/endpoints/specify-endpoint-name.md

 ---
 title: Specify Endpoint Name
-summary: There are many ways to specify the endpoint name.
+summary: Describes the ways in which to specify an endpoint name
-reviewed: 2016-08-24
+reviewed: 2018-04-06
 component: Core
 tags:
 - Convention